eraj2587/React-App/README.md

 -Download exention Prettier and Simple react snippet -Font for Ayu MirageMod and make font size 15 and weight 200

+Learning
+-props for passing value from parent to children -arrow function for event handling function
+-setstate to update state of component
+-render() to render html of component
+-imrc and cc shortcut for importing and creating component -if not provide default keyword in front of component then import with {}

 -To check
 Lazy loading of component
 -logging - papertrail